mlwrogers/cpaas-sandbox/docs/chatapps/customerCareWhatsAppService.md

 Credit: This was contributed by [Filipe Leitao.](https://github.com/fleitao/) {: .fs-2 }

 This short guide will help you to build a simple node.js app that simulates an airline customer care service using WhatsApp along with a _(simulated)_ chat bot.
+To see it action, just skip past the details and check out the video at the bottom of this page!

 ## What You'll Need